President, Intel Foundation

-Pia Wilson-Body is the executive director of the Intel Foundation, where she oversees the Foundation’s approach for achieving impact and realizing the organization’s mission and goals.
+Pia Wilson-Body is the President of the Intel Foundation, where she oversees the Foundation’s approach for achieving impact and realizing the organization’s mission and goals.
 The Intel Foundation is active world-wide, awarding $40 million in grants each year focused on increasing opportunities for girls, women, and underrepresented minorities, and supporting the philanthropic efforts of Intel’s employees in education, their communities, and in response to disasters around the world.
 She is responsible for the Intel International Science & Engineering Fair, the largest and most admired competition of its type in the world.
-Pia also heads the corporate responsibility groups in U.S and Latin America and plays a key role in shaping the K-12 strategic initiatives.
+Pia also heads the corporate responsibility groups in the U.S. and Latin America and plays a key role in shaping the K-12 strategic initiatives.

 Pia holds a bachelor’s degree in economics from Spelman College.
 She has served on numerous nonprofit boards, including: Council of Foundations, Center of Women Leadership, Jesuit PAASA Chair, Oregon Black Historical Museum, Tigard Youth USATF Board, Les Femmes, Naperville School Diversity Advisory Board, UNCF Youth Advisory Board, and CSU Partners in Progress.